dhbrand/Projects/Notes/january.md

         i. needed to resolve as.integer
     g.  tested the pipeline
-        i. appears that winnow json creates but agave does not authorize job
-        i. gemma json is not creating correctly
+        i. appears that winnow json creates but agave does not authorize job ii. gemma json is not creating correctly
 3. General Notes
     a.  need to be more clear about data shared
         i. original hybrid.csv was not polished
         ii. need to read about app assets